Canonical bases of tensor products and positivity properties: Introduction

 The quantum group $\mathbf{U}$, also called the quantized enveloping algebra, was independently introduced by Drinfeld and Jimbo.
 It is a Hopf algebra over $\mathbb{Q}(v)$, as a non-trivial deformation of the universal enveloping algebra of the Kac-Moody Lie algebra.
-The theory of canonical basis, first established by Lusztig \cite{Lusztig-1990, Lusztig-1991} and further studied by Kashiwara \cite{Kashiwara-1991} and others, reveals profound and elegant structures on the quantum groups and their modules.
-As highlighted in the introduction of \cite{Lusztig-1993},

-``In addition to extending the range of the theory of semisimple groups from $\mathbb{Z}$ to $\mathbb{Z}[v,v^{-1}]$, the theory of quantum groups has led to a new, extremely rigid structure, in which the objects of the theory are provided with canonical bases with rather remarkable properties; in particular, in the simply laced case, the structure constants with respect to the canonical bases are not only in $\mathbb{Z}[v,v^{-1}]$, but in $\mathbb{N}[v,v^{-1}]$.''